juliangarciar/futurice-challenge/README.md

-# futurice-challenge
+# Futurice challenge

-This project is a code challenge for Futurice.
+This project is a code challenge for an open position from Futurice.
 It's open to everyone who wants to play with it.

 # About the project